MicrosoftDocs/dynamics365smb-docs/business-central/power-bi-faq.md

 <!-- 28 -->
 ### Can I connect Power BI to a read-only database server of [!INCLUDE [prod_short](includes/prod_short.md)] online?

-By default, the Power BI connector reads data from a read-only replica of the Business Central database.
-This has been the case for all reports created after February 2022.
-This causes your reports to refresh faster, and has less impact on performances if you're using Business Central while a report is refreshing.
-We still recommend, whenever possible, that you schedule your reports to refresh outside of normal working hours.
+By default, the Power BI connector reads data from a read-only replica of the Business Central database, which has been the case for all reports created after February 2022.
+This behavior causes your reports to refresh faster and has less impact on performance if you're using Business Central while a report is refreshing.
+We still recommend that you schedule your reports to refresh outside of normal working hours whenever possible.

 If you have old reports based on Business Central data, they won't connect to the read-only database replica.
-In this case, consider re-creating the query inside Power BI so that it uses the latest defaults.
+In this case, consider recreating the query inside Power BI so that it uses the latest defaults.

 ### <a name="databasemods"></a>When I use the Power BI connector to connect to my custom [!INCLUDE [prod_short](includes/prod_short.md)] API page, I get the error "Cannot insert a record.
 Current connection intent is Read-Only.".
 How can I fix it?

 Reports that use Business Central data connect to a read-only replica of the Business Central database by default.
-In rare cases, this might cause the error "Current connection intent is Read-Only".
-This typically happens because your custom API is making modifications to Business Central records while Power BI tries to get the data.
+In rare cases, this behavior might cause the error "Current connection intent is Read-Only".
+This error typically happens because your custom API is making modifications to Business Central records while Power BI tries to get the data.
 In particular, it happens as part of the AL triggers: OnInit, OnOpenPage, OnFindRecord, OnNextRecord, OnAfterGetRecord, and OnAfterGetCurrRecord.

 To fix this issue by forcing the Business Central connector to allow this behavior, see [Building Power BI Reports to Display Business Central Data - Fixing Problems](across-how-use-financials-data-source-powerbi.md#fixing-problems).